lavadax/MS2-Monkey-Brain/README.md

 ![first responsiveness test](https://github.com/lavadax/MS2-Monkey-Brain/blob/master/documentation/Responsive-testing-1.png)

 Further investigation showed that any screen with a width of less than 445 pixels would have issues with the buttons in the header.
+After adding more responsiveness to the header, it is now responsive for screen widths of 359px and up.

 <!-- CONTRIBUTING -->
 ## Contributing